- Standard Applications

 A range of applications are available for use on CONNECT workstations, some of which are detailed on this page.
 Please contact the Service Desk if you have any further questions.
 All software and hardware requests should go through IT Services Purchasing.

 Adobe Creative Cloud products are licensed on an annual subscription basis through Adobe's VIP scheme.
-A full list of the applications this covers and the annual cost is available on the IT Service shop site here.
+A full list of the applications and pricing is available from the software shop.
 Per-user licenses will be ordered and assigned to your Oxford email address.
 After you have ordered a Creative Cloud application you will need to create an Adobe ID with your Oxford email address as your username in order to use the software.

-Adobe Acrobat DC, Captivate 9, Lightroom, Photoshop Elements and Premier Elements are available under the Adobe CLP perpetual licensing scheme which do not need to be renewed.
+Adobe Captivate 9, Lightroom, Photoshop Elements and Premier Elements are available under the Adobe CLP perpetual licensing scheme which do not need to be renewed.

 Please order all software, including Adobe licenses, through our purchasing form to ensure that licenses are bought against the correct Adobe account numbers.

 You are free to install add ins/extensions within your browser, you should not require admin rights to do this.
 Active X controls (for Internet Explorer) do need administrative rights to install, please contact the Service Desk if you require this and we will review any security implications before installing them.

 Please be aware that updates to browsers may render certain add ins unusable or unstable.
 If you are experiencing problems with your browser and you have installed add ins you should try running your browser in safe mode to see if an installed add ins is causing the problem.
 If your browser runs correctly in safe mode you should disable the addins one by one to determine which one has caused the problem.

 Internet Explorer: Click start – in the search box type “iexplore.exe –extoff” without the quotes and hit enter.